How we build forecasts

 What this is

-- A tool for understanding risk, not a replacement for official warnings
+- A platform for understanding risk, not a replacement for official warnings

 - Transparent about uncertainty and limitations